-Church Coordinator: Mr. Alex Post, St. John Lutheran Church Garden Director, Phone (cell): 210-315-5516 Email: alex@alexpostagency.com
+Church Coordinator: Mr. Alex Post,

+St. John Lutheran Church Garden Director,

+Phone (cell): 210-315-5516 Email: alex@alexpostagency.com

-Mr. Post organizes registration, makes plot assignments and garden map, insures access to garden and availability of water, insures that all Church garden rules are met at all times and is in constant contact with Garden Administrators.
+Mr. Post organizes registration, makes plot assignments and garden map, insures access to garden and availability of water, insures that all Church garden rules are met at all times and is in constant contact with our Garden Administrator.